 - Hard to scale and avoid capital drain (MakerDAO is a wonderful exception)

 The DAT is a smart contract built to incentivize long-term stakeholder participation and discourage speculation.
-The smart contract is based on a complex mathematical model called bonding curves which regulates buy/sell token prices and distribution dividends.
+The smart contract is based on a complex mathematical model called bonding curves that regulate buy/sell token prices and distribute dividends.